PRESENTATION GUIDELINES

 - Conclusions should be clear and succinct and provide "take home" messages.

-The below businesses are within 15 minutes of the resort for local pickup or delivery.
+The below businesses are within 15 minutes of the hotel for local pickup or delivery.
+We recommend contacting the print shops directly in advance to confirm availability, sizing, and turnaround time.

 Questions?
 Contact the conference planners at tcq@conferencesolutionsinc.com or call 503.244.4294 x1003.